-The grabbers have a hook that fits around IC pins and component leads.
-You connect the grabber by pushing the rear of the grabber to expose the hook, hooking the lead and releasing your thumb as shown below.
+The grabbers have a hook that fits around the IC pins and component leads.
+Connect the grabber to the test point by pushing the rear of the grabber to expose the hook.
+Hook the lead and release your thumb as shown below.

-Figure 2-13.
+Figure 2-10.
 Connecting Grabbers to Test Points